dochy-ksti/docchi/readme.md

 Serde is very fast, so the result is comprehensible.

-But I think Dochy's overhead is reasonable, and Dochy can save in non-blocking manner, so saving time may not worsen user experience.
+But I think Dochy's overhead is reasonable, and Docchi can save in non-blocking manner, so saving time may not worsen user experience.

 *Load Demo

-Loading is where Dochy pays the cost.
-Dochy creates "Diff Hierarchy".
+Loading is where Docchi pays the cost.
+Docchi creates "Diff Hierarchy".

 ```text
 Diff Hierarchy Concept